nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 * App module: An app module allows enhanced support for a specific program.
 App modules only run as long as the program runs.
 They change how NVDA reacts to the windows and controls in the running application.
 * Driver: A driver allows a program to talk to hardware.
 Currently you can write drivers for new braille displays or speech synthesizers.

+### What Are Add-on Packages?

+A package is the single file which contains the code, documentation, and other elements which make up a fully functioning add-on, which is intended to be robust enough to be distributed to the public.
+Each NVDA add-on package is a normal zip file with a file extension of .nvda-addon instead of .zip.

+If making an add-on package sounds like a lot of work: don't worry, you don't have to make a package just to start writing and testing your first add-on.

 ### Installing NVDA Add-ons

-Each NVDA add-on package is a zip file with the file extension of .nvda-addon.
-You can install add-on modules via the Add-ons Manager in NVDA 2012.2 or later.
-Alternatively, you can install them from File Manager if you use NVDA 2012.3 or later.

-## Setting up the add-on development environment
+You can install NVDA-approved add-on packages via the Add-ons Manager, found on NVDA's tools menu.
+Alternatively, you can open any .nvda-addon file you may have created or downloaded, by selecting it in your Windows file manager, and it should launch the add-on install process.

+## Setting Up Your Add-on Development Environment

 Follow these steps to prepare your computer for writing NVDA add-ons.

-### Meet System requirements
+### Meet System Requirements

 To create an add-on for NVDA, please make sure your system meets the following requirements:

+* NVDA:
-* A version of NVDA is available on your computer (either a portable or installed version will work, but we strongly recommend that you install a copy of NVDA on your development computer).
-Download NVDA from the NV Access page at https://www.nvaccess.org.
+  - A version of NVDA is available on your computer (either a portable or installed version will work, but we strongly recommend that you install a copy of NVDA on your development computer).
+Download NVDA from the [NV Access download page](https://www.nvaccess.org/download/).
-	* We recommend installing the latest master development version to keep up to date with core API changes.
+  - Even better: we recommend installing the latest master development version to keep up to date with core API changes.
 You can download the latest snapshots at https://community.nvda-project.org/wiki/Snapshots.
+* Python:
-* Python 2.7 series, version 2.7.14 32-bit for Windows: <https://www.python.org/download/releases/2.7.14/>.
+  - Python 2.7 series, version 2.7.14 32-bit for Windows: https://www.python.org/downloads/release/python-2714/
-	* If you wish to work with Python 3, use Python 3.7.3, 32-bit for Windows.
+  - If you wish to work with Python 3, use Python 3.7.3, 32-bit for Windows: https://www.python.org/downloads/release/python-373/
-* SCons 2 or 3, version 2.3.0 or later for generating add-on packages (if using a 3.x release, use 3.0.1 or later): <http://www.scons.org/>.
+* SCons 2 or 3, version 2.3.0 or later for generating add-on packages (if using a 3.x release, use 3.0.1 or later): http://www.scons.org/
-* Markdown 2.0.1 or later for generating add-on documentation: <https://pypi.python.org/pypi/Markdown/2.0.1>.
+* Markdown 2.0.1 or later for generating add-on documentation: https://pypi.python.org/pypi/Markdown/2.0.1
 * The GNU Gettext package for Windows for message localization support.
-The build can be found at: <http://gnuwin32.sourceforge.net/downlinks/gettext.php>.
+The build can be found at: http://gnuwin32.sourceforge.net/downlinks/gettext.php
-	* Once downloaded, copy both exe files to your add-on development folder.
+	- Once downloaded, copy both exe files to your add-on development folder.
 See the next section for a description of the add-on folder structure.
+* If you are developing support for a program, speech synthesizer, or braille display, install the needed software and hardware.
+* Optional Items:
-* Git 1.7.9 or later if you wish to upload the add-on to a repository such as Bitbucket (optional.
+  - Git 1.7.9 or later if you wish to upload the add-on to a repository such as [Bitbucket] or [Github] (optional.
 See below).
-You can use various Git clients, such as Git Bash, Cygwin's Git, and Tortoise Git.
+You can use various Git clients, such as [Git Bash], [Cygwin's Git][Git for Cygwin], and [TortoiseGit].
-* The NVDA Community Add-on Template for ease of add-on file and folder packaging and management (optional: download the [add-on template]) .
+  - The [NVDA Community Add-on Template][add-on template] for ease of add-on file and folder packaging and management (optional).
-* If you are developing support for a program, speech synthesizer, or braille display, install the needed software and hardware.

-Note: if using Windows 10 Anniversary Update or later and wish to use Ubuntu on Windows (aka Windows Subsystem for Linux), you can use Advanced Packaging Tool (APT) to obtain SCons and Gettext.
+Note: if using Windows 10 Anniversary Update or later and wish to use Ubuntu on Windows (AKA [Windows Subsystem for Linux][WSL]), you can use Advanced Packaging Tool (APT) to obtain SCons and Gettext.
 You can then use pip to download and install Markdown.

 ### Add-on Development Folder Structure